cortip/isomera/README.md

 for visionary developers, ISOMERA streamlines the creation of enterprise-grade applications by providing a robust, modular, and scalable foundation.
-Whether you're kickstarting a project with React, Next, Nest, or diving deep into TypeORM, Redux, and Material UI, our platform is your ticket to efficiency.
+Whether you're kickstarting a project with React, Next, Nest, or diving deep into TypeORM, React Query, and Material UI, our platform is your ticket to efficiency.
 Beyond a mere boilerplate, ISOMERA offers comprehensive documentation, training materials, and a community-driven approach.
 Contribute to the revolution, join a community of like-minded developers, and redefine the standards of SaaS